The Limits of Inference Scaling Through Resampling: How many samples are optimal?

 \xhdr{Findings} The results show that the effectiveness of repeated sampling quickly reaches a point of diminishing and even negative returns.
 Each additional attempt brings a trade-off: although it might yield a correct solution, it might instead yield a false positive, and the false positive rate increases with $K$ (\cref{fig:false_positive_rate}).
 At first this is surprising, since sampling is a memoryless process.
 To understand why it happens, we need to look at the distribution of task difficulty (Figure \ref{fig:diff_dist}), which turns out to be strongly bimodal.
 The easy tasks get solved within a few attempts, and for the remaining harder tasks, false positives are more likely.
+This aligns with findings by \citet{chen_are_2024}, who observed a similar inverse U-shaped accuracy curves explained by the heterogeneity in task difficulties.

 Thus, even with \textit{zero computational cost}, the optimal number of samples is finite and low (\cref{fig:scaling_four_models}).
 For example, at a cost-benefit ratio of 4, the optimal number of samples is $K \leq 5$ for all four models.
 If the ratio is high enough, the optimal number of samples is zero --- the expected cost of a false positive outweighs the expected benefit of a correct solution, so the reward is always negative and it is best not to attempt a solution at all.